stoerr/CoDeveloperGPTengine/src/site/markdown/plugin.md

-# Running the ToolBench as a plugin
+# Running the engine as a plugin

 You might want to prefer the [GPT approach](gpt.md) to run the engine since [ChatGPT Plugins](https://openai.com/blog/chatgpt-plugins) seem to be deprecated by OpenAI -